 When your material doesn’t bring you joy anymore, it’s time to recycle it.
 Find new pieces.
 File these away for another day.
 Make sure that everything you have shows you off to your fullest potential.

 Your picture should look like you.
 If you’ve changed your hair color, cut, weight, aged significantly, etc. then you should be getting new pictures ASAP.
 Finding a photographer takes some research.
 Ask your friends.
 You should respond to the photographer’s visual aesthetic.
 You should also respond to the photographer’s energy when you meet with them.
 It’s an interview.
-If you won’t be comfortable with them for 2 hours or more then you shouldn’t be paying them for their time.
+If you won’t be comfortable with them for two hours or more then you shouldn’t be paying them for their time.
 Find the right person.

 Your résumé should be clear, easy-to-read, and up-to-date.
 From left-to-right it should read “Title of show,” “Role,” and then “Theater and/or Director.”
 Don’t lie about roles or people you’ve worked with.
 We’ll find out.
 Don’t put high school roles on your résumé unless they are professional credits.
 Don’t use crazy fonts or colors.
 The Education section should be clear and concise.
 Teachers should be listed.
 Special Skills should really be special.
 This is a professional representation of you.
 And note: more isn’t better.
 Ultimately, it’s your work in the room that we’re seeing.
 Everyone is building a résumé.
 More credits don’t make us assume you’re better.